litoguemi/yolo-midas/readme.md

 ## Inference

-Download the weights from https://drive.google.com/drive/u/2/folders/11p7hhea2Y1FK_T5_P3W271V76IKigcUD and place it under `weights` folder
+Download the weights from https://drive.google.com/drive/u/2/folders/11p7hhea2Y1FK_T5_P3W271V76IKigcUD and place it under `weights` folder.
+If not available can be checked in https://github.com/AlexeyAB/MiDaS

-Place the images on which inference need to be run, inside `input` folder
+Place the images on which inference need to be run, inside `input` folder.
+It will run the inference on all the images placed inside the folder with deafult config file `cfg/config.ini`.

+`python3.6 main.py detect`

+or to use the personlized another config file

-`python3.6 main.py detect --source input --conf-thres 0.1 --output output --weights weights/best.pt`
+`python3.6 main.py detect --config cfg/config.ini`

 The inferred images will be stored inside `output` folder